Cobalamin biosynthesis: Detail of steps up to formation of uroporphyrinogen III

 In the early steps of the biosynthesis, a tetrapyrrolic structural framework is created by the enzymes deaminase and cosynthetase which transform aminolevulinic acid via porphobilinogen and hydroxymethylbilane to uroporphyrinogen III.
 The latter is the first macrocyclic intermediate common to haem, chlorophyll, sirohaem and cobalamin itself.

 Detail of steps from uroporphyrinogen III to acid a,c-diamide in aerobic organisms

-The biosynthesis of cobalamin diverges from that of haem and chlorophyll at uroporphrinogen III: its transformation involves the sequential addition of methyl (CH3) groups to give intermediates that were given trivial names according to the number of these groups that have been incorporated.
+The biosynthesis of cobalamin diverges from that of haem and chlorophyll at uroporphyrinogen III: its transformation involves the sequential addition of methyl (CH3) groups to give intermediates that were given trivial names according to the number of these groups that have been incorporated.
 Hence, the first intermediate is precorrin-1, the next is precorrin-2 and so on.
 The incorporation of all eight additional methyl groups which occur in cobyric acid was investigated using 13C methyl-labelled S-adenosyl methionine.
 It was not until scientists at Rhône-Poulenc Rorer used a genetically-engineered strain of Pseudomonas denitrificans, in which eight of the cob genes involved in the biosynthesis of the vitamin had been overexpressed, that the complete sequence of methylation and other steps could be determined, thus fully establishing all the intermediates in the pathway.